 - Students must submit their petition for an appellate hearing to the Dean of Students Office within seven (7) calendar days after a decision or sanction letter has been received.

 - The Dean of Students or designee will decide whether there are grounds to accept the petition for an appeal.
 If grounds exist, a letter will be sent to the student or organization representative(s) notifying them when the board will convene, and suggesting that they meet with the Assistant Dean for Community Standards to review their rights and responsibilities and the procedures during an appellate hearing.
-The student shall have the right to seek an adviser of his/her choice who may help him/her prepare for the hearing, but the adviser is prohibited from speaking on behalf of the student.
+The student shall have the right to seek an advisor of their choice who may help prepare the student for the hearing, but the advisor is prohibited from speaking on behalf of the student.